Observation as the gardener's most important skill.

 Many gardeners begin with a plan.
 Borders are measured, plants are chosen, and the land is expected to follow instructions.
-Yet the longer one works with soil and seasons, the clearer it becomes that gardens do not respond well to force.

 A garden is not a blank canvas waiting to be arranged.
 It is a living system already in motion.

+It is the work itself.
 These are not accidents.
 They are signals.

 Reading a garden means recognising these signals and allowing them to guide action rather than imposing decisions too quickly.